Feanor-19/Language/README.md

 ### Some notes and details

 1. All space symbols are ignored, new line symbols also don't matter, but they separate keywords and other constructions from each other.
 2. Everything surrounded by single `#` is considered a comment and is ignored, e.g. `Quickly Obtain #comment# 10 Units Of Milk!`.
-(NOT IMPLEMENTED YET)
-3. Inside functions global variables can't be seen, only formal paramatres and local vars.
+3. Inside functions global variables can't be seen, only formal parametres and local vars.
 (NOT IMPLEMENTED YET)

 ### Grammar